AmeyaWagh/Traffic_sign_classifier/README.md

 # Traffic signal classifier for Self driving car

 LeNet implementation in Keras is used to build CNN.
-The CNN is trained on GTSRB dataset\
+The CNN is trained on GTSRB dataset  <br />
-This classifier pipelined with image segmentation module such as Haar cascade classifier to detect traffic signs can be used for Self driving cars.\
+This classifier pipelined with image segmentation module such as Haar cascade classifier to detect traffic signs can be used for Self driving cars.   <br />
 ![alt text](test/test_50_1.jpg)

 ### Dependencies(Python 2.7):